Anna-Ahmed/RecipeRumble-App/2-requirements.md

 The application must allow users to add their own recipes

-The application must allow users to add meals to the calender
+The application must allow users to generate a meal plan based on their prefences.

-The application must notify the user to remind them to plan a meal if they haven't already
+The application must notify the user to remind them about the app

 Non Functional Requirements: